askmeegs/postgres-library/README.md

 Note that the `10.128.0.14` IP address, in this case, corresponds to the IP of the Virtual Machine, resolved through the Kubernetes Service Cluster IP (`10.0.24.255`) that was created when we ran `istioctl register`.

-### 13. View server-side `inbound` Envoy logs, for the Envoy sitting in front of the database, on the VM.
+### 13. View server-side `inbound` Envoy logs.

+This is for the Envoy sitting in front of the database, on the VM.
 You must ssh into the VM to see the logs.

 ```
 tail -f /var/log/istio/istio.log